joseluisllovet/my-portfolio-astro/README.md

 **Tailwind CSS** - Tailwind CSS is a low-level CSS utility framework that allows you to build custom layouts without having to abandon your HTML.

 **HTML**: The standard markup language for creating web pages.

+## 👆 Features

+**About Me**: An introduction to my professional life and motivations.

+**Education**: My academic achievements and learning experiences.

+**Skill Set**: A showcase of my technical skills and languages I'm fluent in.

+**Professional Journey**: An overview of my career milestones and projects.

 # Astro Starter Kit: Basics